Symmetric Rearrangements Around Infinity with Applications to Levy Processes: Introduction

 where $F_t := \{y: f(y)> t\}$, $t\geq 0$, are the level sets of $f$ (note that $f(x) = \int_{0}^{\infty} 1_{F_t}(x) \,{\rm d}t$).
 In particular, $f^*(x)=g(|x|)$ for a $g:[0,\infty)\to [0,\infty]$ which is nonincreasing and right-continuous. } \edf In other wor{\rm d}s, in (\ref{survprob}), the probability that the walk $X$ survives up to time $n$ can only increase if its transition kernels, as well as the domains, are all replaced by their symmetric decreasing rearrangements.
 There is a sizable literature on rearrangement inequalities and their relation to isoperimetric problems, see e.g.~\cite[Chapter 3]{LL01}.
 Combined with probabilistic representations, rearrangement inequalities can be used to obtain the celebrated Rayleigh-Faber-Krahn inequality on the first eigenvalue of the Dirichlet Laplacian, and comparison inequalities for heat kernels and Green functions (see e.g.~\cite{BS01, BM-H10} and the references therein).

 We are interested in the analogue of the survival probability in (\ref{survprob}), where we replace the domains $A_i$ by their complements $A_i^c$.
 Since $|A_i^c|=\infty$, the multiple integral in (\ref{survprob}) is in general infinite if we replace $A_i$ by $A_i^c$.
-However, it is sensible to consider instead \be W_n((A_i)_{i\geq 0}, (p_i)_{i\geq 1}):=\idotsint \Big(1-\prod_{i=0}^n 1_{A^c_i}(x_i)\Big) \prod_{i=1}^n p_i(x_i-x_{i-1}) \prod_{i=0}^n {\rm d}x_i, \ee which can be interpreted as the total measure killed by the hard traps $(A_i)_{i\geq 0}$ by time $n$, if the initial measure of $X_0$ is the Lebesgue measure on $\R^d$ instead of a probability measure.
-The rearrangement inequality we will prove amounts to the statement that \be W_n((A_i)_{i\geq 0}, (p_i)_{i\geq 1}) \geq W_n((A^*_i)_{i\geq 0}, (p^*_i)_{i\geq 1}). \ee Although (\ref{ri0}) is still formulated in terms of symmetric decreasing rearrangements of $A_i$ and $p_i$, with the origin being the center of rearrangements, it does not follow directly from classic rearrangement inequalities because terms with alternating signs appear when we expand $\prod_{i=0}^n (1-1_{A_i}(x_i))$.
+However, it is sensible to consider instead \be W_n((A_i)_{i\geq 0}, (p_i)_{i\geq 1}):=\idotsint \Big(1-\prod_{i=0}^n 1_{A^c_i}(x_i)\Big) \prod_{i=1}^n p_i(x_i-x_{i-1}) \prod_{i=0}^n {\rm d}x_i. \ee If we interpret $\prod_{i=1}^n p_i(x_i-x_{i-1}) \prod_{i=0}^n {\rm d}x_i$ as an infinite measure on the space of random walk trajectories, then $W_n$ can be interpreted as the total measure of the trajectories of $X$ that are killed by the hard traps $(A_i)_{i\geq 0}$ by time $n$, where the initial measure of $X_0$ is the Lebesgue measure on $\R^d$ instead of a probability measure.
+The quantity $W_n$ is also equal to the expected volume of the ``sausage" based on the sets $(-A_i)_{i\leq n}$ around the walk $X$ with $X_0=0$ and transition density $p_i(x)$, that is, \be W_n((A_i)_{i\geq 0}, (p_i)_{i\geq 1}) = \Ex{\vol{\cup_{i=0}^{n} (X_i - A_i)}}. \ee The rearrangement inequality we will prove amounts to the statement that \be W_n((A_i)_{i\geq 0}, (p_i)_{i\geq 1}) \geq W_n((A^*_i)_{i\geq 0}, (p^*_i)_{i\geq 1}). \ee Although (\ref{ri0}) is still formulated in terms of symmetric decreasing rearrangements of $A_i$ and $p_i$, with the origin being the center of rearrangements, it does not follow directly from classic rearrangement inequalities because terms with alternating signs appear when we expand $\prod_{i=0}^n (1-1_{A_i}(x_i))$.
 In both (\ref{survprob}) and (\ref{exitmass}), the goal is to maximize the probability that the walk stays within the domains.
 The only difference is the replacement of the domains $(A_i)_{i\geq 1}$ in (\ref{survprob}) by their complements in (\ref{exitmass}).
 In light of the close analogy between the two problems, it is instructive to think of (\ref{ri0}) as a rearrangement inequality where the infinite domains $A_i^c$ are symmetrically rearranged around $\infty$.
 This point of view will guide our proof.

 We now formulate our rearrangement inequality for multiple integrals, which is a more general version of (\ref{ri0}).
 We will assume that: The initial measure for $X_0$ is $\phi(x){\rm d}x$ for some $\phi: \R^d\to [0,\infty)$; each hard trap $A_i$ is replaced by a trap function $V_i: \R^d\to [0,1]$, so that upon jumping to $x_i$ at time $i$, the walk is killed with probability $V_i(x_i)$ instead of $1_{A_i}(x_i)$; each kernel $p_i: \R^d\to [0,\infty)$ is no longer assumed to be a probability density kernel.